Simultaneous Graphical Dynamic Modeling: Marginal Likelihoods

-Further details on the evaluation of $1-$step ahead forecast density functions for marginal likelihoods are detailed here.
+Evaluation of $1-$step ahead forecast density functions for marginal likelihoods are detailed here.
 For clarity here, the notation initially drops the $t$ index and conditioning information set $\cD_{t-1}.$ Thus, in general form the p.d.f. of interest is

-in which the $q$ terms in the p.d.f. product are normal linear regressions with conjugate NG priors.
+where the terms in the product are from normal linear regressions with conjugate NG priors.
+Marginalizing out the $\bphi_j,\lambda_j$ gives